Maui green sea turtle swimming in the ocean

 1. Boss Frog’s Dive & Surf – With multiple locations on Kauai, Boss Frog offers snorkel gear rentals and other beach equipment.
 Their knowledgeable staff can also provide tips on the best snorkeling spots.

-2. Snorkel Bob’s Kapaa – Based in Kapaa, Snorkel Bob’s is convenient for picking up snorkel gear before heading to some of the Kauai’s beautiful sites.
+2. Snorkel Bob’s Kapaa – Based in Kapaa, Snorkel Bob’s is convenient for picking up snorkel gear before heading to some of Kauai’s beautiful sites.

 3. Pedal ‘N Paddle – Located in Hanalei, this shop rents snorkel equipment and offers kayaks and stand-up paddleboards for those looking to enjoy various water activities.

 Each shop typically provides a range of rental options, from basic snorkel sets to full gear packages, including masks, snorkels, fins, and flotation devices.
 Many offer additional amenities such as anti-fog solutions, fish identification cards, and waterproof cases.
-It’s always a good idea to call ahead or check online for rental rates, package deals, and any special requirements or reservations that may be needed.

 Turtles at Ho'opika Beach.
 They come up to sun themselves on the sandy beach.
 There's so many and are so larage, they almost look like rocks.